 In January 2022, on the recommendation of another full-time traveling family, we joined TrustedHousesitters.com – a service for homeowners, who are going away on a trip, to find a reliable person or family to housesit their property and care for their pets.

-A few days after joining the group, we successfully booked our first housesit about an hour north of London, England where we decided was a good place to start our 7-month trip to Europe.
+A few days after signing up for a free trusted housesitters trial account, we successfully booked our first housesit about an hour north of London, England where we decided was a good place to start our 7-month trip to Europe.

 To summarize our first 6 weeks in England, we stayed in hotels for four nights out of fifty thanks to Trusted Housesitters.